Stephanie Cole: Honours

 In 2002, Cole was awarded an honorary Master of Arts degree from the University of Bristol.
 In 2005, she was made an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours List for her services to drama, the elderly and mental health charities.

 Cole was voted Solihull's favourite Silhillian in a competition run by Solihull Council in December 2006.
 She beat Lucy Davis, Martin Johnson and Richard Hammond to pick up the top crown in The S Factor.

 Charity work

 Cole is an Ambassador for the medical charity Overseas Plastic Surgery Appeal.

 Personal life

 In 1973, Cole married fight director Henry Marshall, who was one of the founders of the British Academy of Dramatic Combat and was a Master at Arms at the Royal Academy of Dramatic Art.
 They have a daughter, Emma Battcock (born 1973).
 They divorced in 1988.
 In 1998, Cole married fellow actor Peter Birrel after meeting him again, thirty years after they first appeared together in a production of Richard II at the Bristol Old Vic.
+Birrel died in 2004.